-Subjective color perception is provide by "Relative" color and not "absolute" measurements.
+Subjective color perception is provided by "Relative" color and not "absolute" number of photons.

 This is commonly modeled using a Color Opponent space.

 The opponent color theory suggests that there are three opponent channels: red versus green, blue versus yellow, and black versus white (the latter type is achromatic and detects light-dark variation, or luminance).